Skip to content

 EXECUTE

-Execute a preprated statement.
+Execute a prepared statement.

 EXECUTE statement_name[(<parameter=value[, ...]>)]

-The EXECUTE clause executes a prepared statement, the parameters supplied in the invocation clause are used to populate placeholders in the prepared statement.
+The EXECUTE clause executes a prepared statement.
+The parameters supplied in the invocation clause are used to populate placeholders in the prepared statement.
 The supplied parameters must be named, for example EXECUTE PLANETS_BY_ID (id=1).

 SET